chamberlainlondon/chamberlainlondon.github.io/_pages/home.md

 Howdy, I'm London Chamberlain, a first-generation undergraduate at [The University of Texas at Austin](https://www.utexas.edu/), majoring in Economics with applications in Computer Science and Finance.
 I have a keen interest in data analysis and visualization, entrepreneurship, and law.

-In business environments, I specialize in creating interactive financial models and [dashboards](https://chamberlainlondon.github.io/portfolio/portfolio-2/) using tools such as Microsoft Excel with VBA, Power BI, and Python.
+I specialize in creating interactive financial models and [dashboards](https://chamberlainlondon.github.io/portfolio/portfolio-2/) for businesses using tools such as Microsoft Excel with VBA, Power BI, and Python.
 Additionally, I have practical experience with SQL, R, and Tableau, having applied these skills in various academic projects.

 <style>
   blockquote {